SOLARIS X86 HOME SEARCH PACKAGES FAQ BOOKSTORE

 (6.43) Is noexec_user_stack supported in Solaris x86?

-Yes, but only for AMD64 (Operon) on Solaris 10 or higher.
+Yes, but only for AMD64 (Opteron and Intel 64) on Solaris 10 or higher.
 For 32 bit x86, you can set it but it won't do anything.
 On SPARC and AMD64, it prevents execution of code that was placed on the stack.
 This is a popular technique used to gain unauthorized root access to systems, locally or remotely, by executing arbitrary code as root.
 This is possible with poorly-written programs that have missing overflow checks.
 To enable stack protection, add the following to /etc/system

 set noexec_user_stack = 1